Expat health insurance in China and all you need to know about it

 These are the three most popular choices among the clients we work with.

 Over 60% of foreigners we meet choose one of those three insurance companies.
 There are exceptions, particularly if you want maternity coverage, need coverage for pre-existing medical conditions, or need worldwide coverage, which includes the United States.
 If we include MSH along with the other three companies, the percentage of our clients using the four firms would be close to 75%.
+Get in touch with us to learn more about China expat health insurance.

 How to Choose Between the 5 Most Popular Insurance Companies?